What To Do If Your Pet Is Missing

-1. Contact your local and surrounding police departments to file a report.
+1. Contact your local and surrounding police departments, animal control, and veterinarians to file a report.

-2. File a lost pet report with PMHS and other humane societies in your area.
+2. File a lost pet report with PMHS (below) and other humane societies in your area.
 Tell us/them where your pet was lost and all important identifying characteristics including size, age, weight, color, and any distinguishing markings.
-Download the PMHS’ Lost Pet Report.
-Email the completed form with pictures of your lost pet to [email protected] or fax to (603) 749-3484.

 4. If the missing pet is a cat, be sure to search thoroughly on your property, as well as your neighbors’ properties.
 Check under porches, in garages, and anywhere else that a cat might hide.
 Search multiple times a day and double check places where you’ve already looked.

-5. Post flyers with your pet’s photo and descriptions in and around your neighborhood and at area veterinary offices.
+5. Post on social media pages with your pet’s photo and descriptions.
 Remember to include both your daytime and evening contact information.

-7. Check your local newspaper for reports of found pets.
+6. Check your local Facebook pages for reports of found pets.
 You may also consider placing an ad of your own AND checking with your neighbors.